devDucks/astroarch/README.md

 ## Burn the iso to the SD card

-We will procede with moving the arch iso to the SD card
+We will proceed with moving the arch iso to the SD card

 - `mkdir arch-install && cd arch-install`
 - `mkdir boot`